-Loretta has always credited Doo with her career in country music.
-It was Doo who gave her the guitar (a $17 purchase from Sears) she used to compose her first songs.
+Loretta has always credited Doo with her country music career.
+It was Doo who gave her the guitar (a $17 purchase from Sears) on which she composed her first songs.
 And he was the one who prodded her to perform, telling her, "You're just as good or better as most of them girls that are singin' and makin' money, so let's make us some money."
 Without this encouragement, Loretta would not have acted.
 "I had never sang in front of anybody until my husband pushed me out there, you know," she said on Fresh Air in 2010.
 "I was really bashful, and I would've never sang in front of anybody."

 He also inspired many of her songs